 Since you are renewing your Green Card after 10 years it might be possible that you are eligible to apply for U.S. citizenship.
 You can check our free basic citizenship eligibility quiz to get an idea.

 If you are not interested in becoming a U.S. citizen then continue reading to learn how to renew your Green Card.

-How to renew your Green Card?
+The process to renew your Green Card

 The filing process might differ based on your immigration status.
 If you are in the United States then the process is straight forward.
 If you are outside the U.S. then the process might change.
 Don’t worry we have covered every possible scenario.

 But before we move on to the process we would like to tell you more about our software which can help you prepare your Form I-90.

 Form I-90 consists of 7 pages and 13 more pages of instructions to help you fill it.